 Interns participate in a focused Community Medicine rotation that provides an understanding the problems and challenges in mobilizing effective community resources aimed at delivering safe, effective, efficient and timely care for their pediatric patients.
 This experience is supplemented by participation in a faculty lead Case-Based Advocacy Curriculum with this background residents complete a community medicine/advocacy project months prior to completion of their residency.

 The goal of the Community Medicine/Advocacy Project is to challenge each one of our residents to “open their eyes,” go into your community, and carefully analyze the system of care that is designed to keep their patients healthy.
 Each resident is encouraged to complete a CATCH grant as part of this process.

-Residents meet with faculty advisors quarterly.
+Residents meet with faculty advisors at least twice a year.
 Goals for each meeting are predetermined and include evaluation review, updates on career plans and progress toward project completion, and fine tuning of individualized learning plans.
 Residents review progress toward goals and career plans with the Program Director at least twice per academic year.

 Monday, Wednesday, Friday: 7:30 - 8:30 am

 4th Friday of the Month: 7:30 am

 Lunch and Learn with Pediatric Medical Staff